Misclassification Attorneys

 Signs you are an employee and not an independent contractor include:

-• You have been hired indefinitely, rather than for a specific period of time;
+- You have been hired for an indefinite period rather than for a limited period of time;

 Why Misclassification Is Bad